platformsh/platformsh-docs/docs/src/security/waf.md

 ## Framework specific protections

-Platform.sh's WAF also included several protective rules for vulnerabilities found in commonly deployed frameworks, such as Drupal and Magento.
+Platform.sh's WAF also includes several protective rules for vulnerabilities found in commonly deployed frameworks, such as Drupal and Magento.

 ### Drupal